jaspervanderhoek/MicroflowScheduledEventManager/README.md

  The actions will automatically be executed on the 'cluster manager' only.
 Sometimes the platform needs a couple of minutes to determine the cluster manager, so it could happen that it takes up to 5 minutes before the scheduled events start.
 <br><br>

-***Log4j CVE:***
-*This module is depending on the [Quartz Scheduler](http://www.quartz-scheduler.org/) library which uses log4j.
-Specifically this module includes Log4j-1.2.16, and as per the CVE this vulnerability is only applicable for Apache log4j between versions 2.0 and 2.14.1 therefore **there are no known vulnerabilities in this module**.*
+### Known CVEs:

+There are currently 4 CVEs on the Log4j library which is included in this module.
+The primary library used by this module is the [Quartz Scheduler](http://www.quartz-scheduler.org/) which depends on log4j.
+Specifically this module includes Log4j-1.2.16.

+[2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228).
+This CVE only applies on versions 2-beta - 2.15 and is not relevant to v1.2.16<br>
+[2021-44228](https://security.snyk.io/vuln/SNYK-JAVA-LOG4J-2316893) The exploit on V1.x has only been found when leveraging the JMSAppender and having access to the topic binding name.
+Neither are implemented, even in combination with using the Ldap module the exact exploit can not be leveraged.<br>
+[2020-9488](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-9488) is specific to a MitM attach when using the SMTP log appender, which is not implemented for this library or module.
+This CVE is therefore not exploitable.  <br>
+[2019-17571](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-17571) Deserialization of untrusted data, the only data passes from the module through Quartz through info/debug/trace messages into log4j is the 'InternalId' attribute, all other logging happens through standard Mendix logging.
+This CVE is therefore not exploitable.  <br>
+**None of these vulnerabilities pose any risk to your application or environment**
 <br><br>

 ## Typical usage scenario